quangit/nd064-c2-message-passing-projects-starter/README.md

 4. `__init__.py`

 ### Docker Images
+`location-consumer service` use docker images from `quangit/location-consumer`.

+`location-producer service` use docker images from `quangit/location-producer`.

+`connection service` use docker images from `quangit/connection`.

-`udaconnect-app` and `udaconnect-api` use docker images from `udacity/nd064-udaconnect-app` and `udacity/nd064-udaconnect-api`.
+`persion service` use docker images from `quangit/persons`.

 To make changes to the application, build your own Docker image and push it to your own DockerHub repository.
 Replace the existing container registry path with your own.

 ## Configs and Secrets
 In `deployment/db-secret.yaml`, the secret variable is `d293aW1zb3NlY3VyZQ==`.
 The value is simply encoded and not encrypted -- this is ***not*** secure!
 Anyone can decode it to see what it is.